 The opposite is true for outdoor cycling.
 The traffic, the road conditions, the weather, and a lot of factors are beyond your control and may affect how you work out.

 Track your progress

 With indoor training, you will have a better grasp of how you are progressing since you can keep your workouts more or less consistent.

-Indoor training can get a little boring, especially if you plan to workout for more than an hour or two.
-Imagine just pedaling on your bike continuously with no change of scenery or no one to talk or compete with.
-If you are just new in indoor cycling, your mind might give up even before your legs will.
+Indoor training can get a little boring, especially if you plan to work out for more than an hour or two.
+Imagine just pedaling on your bike continuously with no change of scenery or no one to talk to or compete with.
+If you are just new to indoor cycling, your mind might give up even before your legs will.

 But there are ways to add variety and beat the boredom that you may feel while training indoors.
 Here are my tips.